-In this study, we coupled improved water usage schemes for road sprinkling and urban irrigation in the WRF model.
-The soil hydrological and urban canopy model were modified for this study.
-Simulations were then conducted at a resolution of 1 km where different amounts of water were applied via road sprinkling and urban irrigation in a case study set in Beijing, China.
+B. Liu et al.: Optimal water use strategies for mitigating high urban temperatures of 1 km, where different amounts of water were applied via road sprinkling and urban irrigation in a case study set in Beijing, China.
 We determined the relationships between the amounts of water applied and the cooling effects in different parts of the city.
 The efficiency of the cooling effect due to road sprinkling decreased as the amount of water applied increased, where the city center cooled the most because more roads were present in a small area, whereas sprinkling had no significant effect in rural areas.
 Urban irrigation in the daytime cooled the city during the day and night because evapotranspiration from the plants and soil was enhanced.
 The cooling effect was more general throughout the region and not limited to local areas.
-In addition, urban water usage locally increased the latent heat flux, but decreased the sensible heat flux and the boundary layer height.
+In addition, urban water usage locally increased the latent heat flux but decreased the sensible heat flux and the boundary layer height.
 Some uncertainties were evident in the simulations.
 Different land use type data changed the urban and plant distributions, and conducting the simulations with the default MODIS-based land use data may have led to cooling effect errors.
-The direct driving factor responsible for the cooling effect was the amount of water used for these land use types and the differences were small.
+The direct driving factor responsible for the cooling effect was the amount of water used for these land use types, and the differences were small.
 Obtaining better estimates of water use can reduce the errors due to land use data.
 In addition, the cooling effect in each part of the city was regionally averaged, which may have reduced the significance of specific land use types.
 However, these errors may increase in the future because of greater land use changes.

 We also conducted an optimization process to determine the appropriate amounts of water for application by urban irrigation and road sprinkling in different parts of city, where we treated decreasing the temperature as the optimization objective and the total water supply, highest water supply in different parts of the city, and lowest water demands in the city center, suburbs, and rural areas as the constraint conditions.
-The optimization results showed that the temperature could be reduced by 1.9°C using road sprinkling and urban irrigation in the city center, suburbs, and rural areas when the normalized amounts of water are applied (i.e., 0.4, 0.2, and 0.1 for road sprinkling, and 0.43, 0.36, and 0.40 for urban irrigation, respectively).
-Sensitivity analysis based on the total water supply for the whole city (A) detected a nonlinear relationship between the total water supply (A) and the optimized decrease in the temperature, where the cooling effect increased sharply as the amount of water applied increased.
-Considering Beijing's 13th Five Year Plan, allocating about 90% of the total water to urban irrigation and 10% to road sprinkling is the most effective approach for mitigating high urban temperatures.
+The optimization results showed that the temperature could be reduced by 1.9 °C by using road sprinkling and urban irrigation in the city center, suburbs, and rural areas when the normalized amounts of water are applied (i.e., 0.4, 0.2, and 0.1 for road sprinkling and 0.43, 0.36, and 0.40 for urban irrigation, respectively).
+A sensitivity analysis based on the total water supply for the whole city (A) detected a nonlinear relationship between the total water supply (A) and the optimized decrease in the temperature, where the cooling effect increased sharply as the amount of water applied increased.
+Considering Beijing's 13th 5 Year Plan, allocating about 90 % of the total water to urban irrigation and 10 % to road sprinkling is the most effective approach for mitigating high urban temperatures.

 In addition, other large cities such as Tokyo, London, and Phoenix are affected by the threat of high temperatures in the summer.
-In these cities, urban water use management is an important part of municipal planning in order to balance the water demand and supply, as well as to improve the urban climate.
-Road sprinkling might not be a common solution for mitigating high temperatures in other countries but the
+In these cities, urban water use management is an important part of municipal planning in order to balance the water demand and supply and to improve the urban climate.
+Road sprinkling might not be a common solution for mitigating high temperatures in other countries, but the optimal water usage scheme determined in the present study is still applicable to other cities where the road sprinkling supply can be set to zero if no road sprinkling occurs.